tonysantana1492/gateways-backend/README.md

 A number of node.js tools is necessary to initialize and test the project.
 You must have node.js and its package manager (npm) installed.
 You can get them from  [http://nodejs.org/](http://nodejs.org/).
 The tools/modules used in this project are listed in package.json and include express and mongoose.

+You need create a .env file that contains the variable:

+    - PORT: Port to running your server.
+    - DB_URL: URI to connect to mongoDb database.

 #### MongoDB
 The project uses MongoDB as a database.
 If you are on Mac and using Homebrew package manager the installation is as simple as `brew install mongodb`.